glycerine/rbook/README.md

    browsers can reload history; even after R or the browser has been restarted.

-[x]. have browser get the BookID and CreateTm from the server.
+[x] have browser get the BookID and CreateTm from the server.

 [x] done: keeping the browser state in sync

 [x] mechanism to add comments into the stream.

-[x] done. pick the websocket port dynamically, embed into index.html before sending. to avoid collisions with multiples running at once.
+[x] done. pick the next highest unused websocket port, embed into index.html before sending. to avoid collisions with multiple rbooks running at once.

 [x] done. add configuration command line options for setting options/ the name of the rbook file to save into.

 [x] done. a parallel script/text version of the session is also written for easy/quick review; without needing to open the browser.
-And if you have only the binary rbook -dump will regenerate the text form.
+And if you have only the binary, rbook -dump will regenerate the text form.

 [x] done: Automate the startup of the Xvfb, the window manager, and x11vnc server.
 Rbook should start them if they are